 Crashes and occasional fatalities have always been part of rallying (and motorsport in general).
 In fact, even after the ban of Group B, Portugal still had its spectators problems up to 1988, and even though Group A cars were deemed much safer, the WRC experienced its historical peak in driver/co-driver deaths in the 1989 season with 5 fatalities in 3 months.
 Since Group A was not put back in question after these events, it is more weight for the argument that Group B’s ban was a purely political decision.

 The wrong people were in charge at the wrong time and were plagued with inaction; i.e. not forcing rally organisers to enforce spectator safety and not revising the regulations to enforce a horsepower limit.
 The wrong men with the wrong politics killed the best era of rallying.
-Balestre’s case is quite paradoxical since without him there might not have been Group B in rallying in the first place and as such rally fans owe him a huge debt of gratitude.
+Balestre’s case is quite paradoxical since, without him and his deciding role in the FISA-FOCA war, there might not have been Group B in rallying in the first place and as such rally fans do owe him a huge debt of gratitude.

 AN INFLUENCE FOR THE FUTURE